Understanding the McCullochs in their historical and geographical context.

 Sheriff of Wigton

 Sir Thomas McUlagh is appointed Sheriff of Wigton.
-He also adopted the unusual title “count de Wygtonne” His coat of arms bears the image of a squirrel.
+According to George Black, his seal bears the image of a squirrel.

 Rise of Bruce